Skip to content

 Screens associated with the app for the lifetime of the app.

-SUB_TITLE class-attribute instance-attribute
+SUB_TITLE instance-attribute class-attribute

 SUB_TITLE: str | None = None